-Our ferry boat, The Edison Queen, travels on the lake from approximately June 1st to October 1st depending on the back country snow conditions and our visitors requirements.
+Our ferry boat, The Edison Queen, travels on the lake from approximately June 1st to October 2nd depending on the back country snow conditions and our visitors requirements.
 It runs seven days a week with special departures upon request.
 The boat dock at the mouth of Mono Creek is less than a mile from the main PCT/JMT trail.

 When the water taxi is in the water, the following schedule applies (from approximately June through October):

 Special Ferry runs can be arranged throughout the day.
-The charge is $12 per person, with a $75 minimum.
+The charge is $13.00 per person, with a $75 minimum.

 **Note, If you end up at the back of the lake where our ferry landing is: You can hike directly along the lake trail to the resort; mileage from the water taxi landing to the lodge is 4.8 miles.

-2.)
-Bear Creek Cut-off trail to Bear Creek trail is the recommended trail for South Bounders to get back to the PCT/JMT.
+- Bear Creek Cut-off trail to Bear Creek trail is the recommended trail for South Bounders to get back to the PCT/JMT.
 Very pretty trail runs right up the canyon along Bear Creek, picturesque and elevation gain is minimal.
 (7560’ to 8985’) Mileage total is 10.2.

 If you go back the same way you came in using the lake trail your mileage to this junction is 12.4 miles.
-So, you save time a couple of miles and a whole lotta switchbacks (Dry & Steep) by using this alternative.
+So, you save time, a couple of miles and a whole lotta switchbacks (Dry & Steep) by using this alternative.

 Note: The Tom Harrison JMT Trail map package does not show these trails, use the Tom Harrison Mono Divide Map for this section.
 Worth its weight in gold!
 Tom has told me he is going to make some adjustments to the JMT Trail Map package and in future editions these trails will be shown.

 blog comments powered by Disqus